Christian Colón: Cincinnati Reds

 On December 4, 2018, Colón signed a minor league contract with the Cincinnati Reds.
 On September 16, 2019, the Reds selected Colón's contract, adding him to their active roster.
 In eight games, he went 3–for–6 (.500) with one RBI.
 Colón was removed from the 40–man roster and sent outright to the Triple–A Louisville Bats on November 4, after which he subsequently elected free agency.

 On November 18, 2019, Colón re-signed with the Reds organization on a new minor league contract.
 On July 24, 2020, Colón had his contract selected to the 40–man roster.
 On August 14, Colón was designated for assignment.
 On August 17, Colón cleared waivers and was outrighted to the Reds alternate training site.

 Kansas City Monarchs

 On February 10, 2021, Colón signed with the Kansas City Monarchs of the American Association of Professional Baseball.

 Toronto Blue Jays

 On April 24, 2021, Colón signed a minor league contract with the Toronto Blue Jays organization.

 On December 5, 2021, Colón announced his retirement from professional baseball.

 Coaching career

 Kansas City Royals

 On January 4, 2022, Colón was hired to serve as the assistant hitting coach for the Northwest Arkansas Naturals, the Double-A affiliate of his former team, the Kansas City Royals.

 Seattle Mariners

 On January 23, 2024, Colón was hired by the Seattle Mariners to serve as the manager for their Double–A affiliate, the Arkansas Travelers.
 Mike Fransoso replaced him as Arkansas manager in August 2024.
-The Mariners did not give a reason for the change.
+Colon resigned to spend time with family.